U.S. Agent vs. Registered Agent vs. Virtual Mailbox: What's the Difference?

 Depending on your situation, you may need one, two, or all three:

 If you are a foreign manufacturer that has formed a U.S. LLC: You need a U.S. Agent for federal regulatory compliance AND a Registered Agent for your LLC in the state where it is registered.
 These are separate services with separate providers (though some providers offer both).
-A virtual mailbox is optional but can serve as your LLC's mailing address.
+A virtual mailbox is optional but can serve as your LLC's general mailing address.

 Getting Started